123FLO321/ark-sir-5rm8-fix/README.md

 # Sir-5rM8 Fix
-Simple Mod to fix Sir-5rM8 getting stuck by teleporting it to the target.
+Simple Mod to fix Sir-5rM8 getting stuck.
+If a Bot is detected as stuck, it will get teleported to it's target location.
 Additionally, adds options to configure weight reduction and the max radius.
 Adds functionality to all existing Sir-5rM8 and does not add new ones.
 Requires Bob's Tall Tales to function.